Servideska/HPC/doc.zih.tu-dresden.de/docs/application/request_for_resources.md

 Pre-installed software on our HPC systems is managed via [modules][2].
 You can see the list of software that's already installed and accessible via module [here][3].
 However, there are many different variants of these modules available.
 We have divided these into two different software environments: `scs5` (for regular partitions) and `ml` (for the Machine Learning partition).
-Within each environment there are further dependencies and variants; see (TODO some explanation of EasyBuild naming scheme) for more details.
+Within each environment there are further dependencies and variants.

 [1]: https://en.wikipedia.org/wiki/Amdahl%27s_law
 [2]: https://doc.zih.tu-dresden.de/software/modules/